kubernetes-sigs/descheduler/README.md

 By default, this strategy only deals with hard constraints, setting parameter `includeSoftConstraints` to `true` will include soft constraints.

+The optional strategy parameter `topologySpreadConstraint` provides a `defaultConstraints` field in order to provide a list of
+[`TopologySpreadConstraints`](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints) as a fallback when the Pod spec does not have any defined.

 Strategy parameter `labelSelector` is not utilized when balancing topology domains and is only applied during eviction to determine if the pod can be evicted.

 **Parameters:**